muchirajunior/muchirajunior/README.md

 ### I`m a Software Dev

-### MY STACK :: Flutter💙Dart, React Js, ASP.NET & Flask Python.
+### MY STACK :: Flutter💙Dart, React Js, ASP.NET & Flask Python and others.

 - 💝 In love with Flutter 💙
 - 📺 Always Watching some tech on YouTube